dmbarbour/wikilon/docs/Runtime.md

 * generational GC to avoid copying of stable objects
 * hierarchical GC to limit synchronization frequency

-I think my best bet for GC is to use copying for a younger generation, gradually build a set of survivors at one side of the heap.
-Then, when we reach some thresholds, we apply a *mark-compact* algorithm on the full heap to clear survivors.
+I think my best bet for GC is to use fast copying for a young generation of small objects, gradually build a set of survivors at one side of the heap.
+Then, when we reach some thresholds, apply a *mark-compact* algorithm on the full heap to promote survivors.
 This is a well proven, general design.
 It does risk large GC pauses for mark-compact on a large heap with many survivors.
 But GC pauses are a lesser issue with pure computations.

+There are some good compacting algorithms that are linear in heap size.
+But an offset table is also a pretty good option.

 Due to in-place updates on some linear objects potentially updating objects in the survivor set, I may need a simple write barrier to track which objects have been written recently to provide additional GC roots.
 Depending on use of registers and stacks and in-place updates and unboxed arrays, we might be able to avoid a lot of intermediate allocations for common patterns in Awelon.

 I would like to avoid full compactions in the common case.
-So I might need an extra, intermediate generation that performs either copy or compaction.
-This complicates write barriers a bit insofar as I need to maintain lists of potential roots between generations.
+So I might need another intermediate generation that performs either copy or compaction.
+This complicates write barriers a little insofar as I need to track roots for multiple generations.
 There are diminishing returns for having many generations, but even one or two generations would cover most common cases.

 *Note:* be sure to use *two* bitfields for mark-compact bits.
 One for grey, one for black.
 This enables us to test at a word level whether a grey word matches a black word (do we need to scan more?), and to easily mask or test both bitfields using the same offsets.
 I'd also need to ensure space is available for marking in the worst case, so this would be an upper constraint on the surviving set.
 Fortunately, I only need mark bits during mark and compaction.